View detectors 🔗

 View an individual detector 🔗

 When you open a detector, the Alert Rules tab is opened, and you see a chart that represents values for the visible signals.
 The list of detector rules, and the number of currently active alerts for each rule, is shown.
 To learn more, see See which alerts are active for a detector.
-For information on creating rules, see Build detector rules or Configure detectors and alerts in Splunk APM, depending on which type of detector you are creating.
+For information on creating rules, see Create alert rules for your detector or Configure detectors and alerts in Splunk APM, depending on which type of detector you are creating.

 As with charts, the resolution of data displayed is determined by the chart’s time range.
 The detail view at right displays data at the detector’s resolution, that is, the frequency at which the detector evaluates the signal.
 Any events that have occurred during the detector’s time range are shown under the X axis.